willpatton/Motion_Encoders/README.md

 	then it becomes necessary to vary the rate of change based on the speed of the encoder's rotation in order to traverse the entire scale with minimal effort.
 This variable rate of change allows for coarse/fine adjustment.
+	It can be accomplished be timing the interval between the encoder's interrupts.

   	TIMING
 	Timing the interval between interrupts can indicate